hgatasagun/AB_Testing_Facebook_Biddings/README.md

 ### Variables:

-impression: Number of ad impressions
+Impression: Number of ad impressions

 Click: Number of clicks on the ads